 OpenStack is an open-source cloud computing platform.
 It provides a comprehensive and flexible platform for creating and managing clouds. furthermore, it provides an Object Storage Service (OSV), Compute Service (OCP), Networking Service (NSC), and Identity Service (IDM) to manage the resources of multiple virtual machines and offers a RESTful API to programmatically create, deploy, manage and monitor these services.

-Proxmox is a complete enterprise virtualization open-source platform with a built-in web interface that enables you to easily manage containers, virtual machines, high availability clusters, and software-defined storage.
-Proxmox Virtual Environment comes with plenty of features and makes it the ultimate open-source choice to virtualize your IT infrastructure.
+Proxmox is a complete enterprise virtualization open-source platform with a built-in web interface that enables you to easily manage containers, virtual machines, high-availability clusters, and software-defined storage.
+Proxmox Virtual Environment comes with plenty of features and making it the ultimate open-source choice to virtualize your IT infrastructure.
 It allows you to easily virtualize the most demanding Windows and Linux application workloads and dynamically scale out your storage and computing as your organization's needs grow.

 Xen Hypervisor is a free open source type-1 hypervisor such as VMWare ESX and Proxmox.
 It is used for a number of different commercial and open source applications such as virtualization, infrastructure as a server, desktop virtualization, and security applications.
 Xen enables systems administrators to increase server utilization, consolidate server farms, reduce complexity, and decrease the total cost of ownership.
 Xen allows systems administrators to deploy any operating system such as Windows, Linux, and BSD Unix.